Master of Arts (MA) or Licentiate (PhL) in Philosophy

 Candidates must have received a bachelor's degree from a recognized institution.
 A minimum of eight undergraduate courses in select philosophical disciplines, including one course in symbolic logic, is required before regular standing as an MA or PhL candidate is achieved.
 Where a deficiency exists, certain graduate courses may be taken as the candidate completes the undergraduate requirement.

 - Candidates must complete, in residence, two semesters of full-time study (or the equivalent).
 A minimum of eight three-credit courses is required.
 Students may not repeat a graduate philosophy course in order to raise their grade.

 - Candidates must present a thesis, the title of which is to be submitted for approval by the faculty.
 (Topic approval form can be found here.)

-In order to hold the M.A.
-Oral Examination (see below), the thesis must be first be approved by the director and the reader, and the final manuscript of the thesis must be deposited with the Office of the Dean of Graduate Studies.
+In order to hold the MA Oral Examination (see below), the thesis must first be approved by the director and the reader, and the final manuscript of the thesis must be deposited with the Office of the Dean of Graduate Studies.
 Those hoping to be counted among May graduates should be aware that the School of Philosophy's deadline for deposit of the thesis is one week prior to the final date for depositing theses and dissertations identified on the University's Academic Calendar.
 Detailed instructions about the preparation of the final copy and other procedures may be obtained from the Office of the Dean of Graduate Studies.

 Six credits are awarded for the thesis upon the completion of all other requirements for the degree.